"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

-\begin{remark} The affine del Pezzo surface obtained by deleting the elliptic curve $E$ has a mixed Hodge structure on $H^2$.
+\begin{remark} Suppose that the base is $\Sp\C$.
+The affine del Pezzo surface obtained by deleting the elliptic curve $E$ has a mixed Hodge structure on $H^2$.
 These mixed Hodge structures are naturally parametrized by the Looijenga variety $\sY$.
-The above theorem shows, when restricted to the exceptional divisor $\sD$ in $\sZ^+$, that the period map for these affine del Pezzo surfaces is the same as the map from $\sD$ to $\sY$ that we have constructed in terms of group theory. \end{remark} \end{section}
+The above theorem shows, when restricted to the exceptional divisor $\sD_1^-$ in $\sZ^-$, that the period map for these affine del Pezzo surfaces is the same as the map from $\sD_1^-$ to $\sY$ that we have constructed in terms of group theory. \end{remark} \end{section} \begin{section}{del Pezzo surfaces and the unipotent singularity of $E_8$ in characteristics $2,3$ and $5$} Consider again the family $\tX^-\to\A^1$ where $\A^1$ is the line in the line bundle $L\to Y$ lying over $0_Y$.
+The closed fibre of $\tX^-_0$ is $\tX^-_0=D_0^-+D_1^-$ and for $t\ne 0$ the fibre $\tX^-_t=\tX_t$ contains a configuration $\G_t$ of $(-2)$-curves of the same combinatorial type as $G$.
+When $t=0$ this configuration specializes to an isomorphic configuration $\G_0$ which lies in $D_1^-$ and is disjoint from the double curve $A^-=D_0^-\cap D_1^-$.
+Recall that $A^-$ is isomorphic to $E$.